 There’s also plenty of unique shopping experiences dotted around the pedestrianized areas of Washington Street, and it’s well worth taking the brief walk to the Cape May Lighthouse where you’ll get stunning views over the Atlantic Ocean.
 While you’re there, also make sure to check out Sunset Beach; it’s one of the most remote and peaceful beaches on the Jersey Shore.

 For some great accommodation deals in Cape May, use my Booking code and get up to 15% off on all bookings.
 While in Cape May, I also recommend you check out…

 A World War I concrete boat stuck in the water

 SS Atlantus was the second concrete ship used in WWI by the Emergency Fleet.
 The ship was launched in 1918 to help retrieve American troops from Europe and was retired in 1920.
 Six years later, the boat was used for the creation of a ferry dock, consisting of the ships used in the war.
 However, in June 1926, the ship broke free after a thunderstruck and it got stuck near the coast of Sunset Beach.
 Throughout the years, there were numerous attempts to bring the ship back but all of them failed.

-Flying to New Jersey?
-Don’t forget to check Air France’s Oh-la-la deals if you want to save as much as 20% on your flight.
+Looking for a flight to New Jersey?
+Check out Qatar Airways’s Oh-la-la deals to save as much as 25% on your flight booking.